-See a full list of equipment and system requirements at the Zoom Requirements website including requirements for:
+For the most up-to-date and full list of equipment and system requirements visit the Zoom Requirements page including requirements for:

 - Computer (desktop or laptop, preferred by GSC), tablet or mobile device

-- Headset (preferred by GSC), microphone and speakers, or phone
+- Headset (recommended), microphone and speakers, or phone

-- A headset with a built-in microphone is preferred to minimize audio feedback.
+- A headset with a built-in microphone is recommended for noisy environments and to minimize audio feedback.
 Typical headset models cost about $30 and can be purchased at most office supply or electronics store.

 - Choose the option that provides the best quality by testing your audio prior to the meeting.